HashNuke/rad-pike/README.md

 ## Rethinking features

 * Users can chat and perform actions on chat.
-* No issue state.
+* No issue states - leave it to the ticketing apps
 * Participant states in a conversation
   * Present
   * Not present
   * Deactive (was present)

-#### Models

-User has many conversations.
-The first one is the default.
-Start a new conversation if the day is different.

 ## TODO